Peruvian Food Culture

 The Peruvian Essence

 Peruvian cuisine has a unique aroma and flavor.
 It is enriched by the native herbs such as huacatay which is the Peruvian black mint, muña the Andean mint, chinch the Inca aromatic herb, paico the indigenous herb etc which have been in use for thousands of years and cooking practices which may stand as outdated to the outer world but are the secret ingredient to this country’s gastronomy.
-Clay pottery and wooden spoon and spatula are used for cooking to this day.
+The main use of clay pottery and wooden spatula is for cooking.
 Large wooden ovens using conventional fire setups are used which enrich the food with an indigenous and peculiar flavor which no other cuisine in the world would let you savor.

 The flavor of the Four Continents

 Native culinary artists take pride in their evolution of the native cuisine and flaunt the origins of their inspired recipes.
 Nowhere else in the world but Peru can you enjoy Chifa, a range of Chinese cuisine inspired Peruvian recipes.
-You can find seventeen different types of cheese which have Spanish influence over them and cooking practices said to have learned from modern Europe.
+You can find seventeen different types of cheese having Spanish influence over them and cooking practices said to have learned from modern Europe.
 Traditional culinary from South East Asia have generously bestowed their tinge upon the ancient Peruvian cuisine as well.
-Peru’s food culture is an experience of contemporary fusion coated in thick layers of ancient traditions and a native flavor, a combination that is wholesome and inimitable.
+Peruvian food is an experience of fusion of ancient traditions and present native flavor.

 What Inca Delicacies Shall We Treat You With?